ttvettuparambil/sarpa/memory-bank/productContext.md

 3. User can filter and explore their sighting history
 4. System provides insights based on collected data

+### Educational Content Consumption

+1. User accesses educational videos from the platform
+2. System tracks user's viewing progress automatically
+3. If user leaves mid-video, the system saves their progress
+4. When user returns, they can resume from where they left off
+5. System provides recommendations for additional content

+### User Onboarding

+1. New user registers and logs in for the first time
+2. System detects first-time user and initiates guided tour
+3. Tour highlights key features and functionality
+4. User can skip or complete the tour
+5. Tour remains available for future reference

 ## Success Metrics

 - Number of registered users
 - Number of reported sightings
 - Response time for emergency situations
 - User engagement with educational content
+- Video completion rates
+- Guided tour completion rates
 - Data quality and completeness
 - User satisfaction and retention
+- Time spent on platform
+- Return visit frequency

 ## Constraints and Considerations